pygame/pygame/docs/reST/ref/pixelarray.rst

       Compares the contents of the PixelArray with those from the passed PixelArray.
 It returns a new PixelArray with a black/white color mask that indicates the differences (white) of both arrays.
-Both PixelArray objects must have indentical bit depths and dimensions.
+Both PixelArray objects must have identical bit depths and dimensions.

-      It uses a simple weighted euclidian distance formula to calculate the distance between the colors.
+      It uses a simple weighted Eucledian distance formula to calculate the distance between the colors.
 The distance space ranges from 0.0 to 1.0 and is used as threshold for the color detection.
-This causes the comparision to mark pixels with a similar, but not exactly identical color, as black.
+This causes the comparison to mark pixels with a similar, but not exactly identical color, as black.

       New in pygame 1.8.1.